khair-group/msd_vac_calc_2d_fft/README.md

 NOTE: the .mat files have to be saved using the flag '-v7.3', so that they may be interpreted as HDF5 entities.
 See https://stackoverflow.com/questions/874461/read-mat-files-in-python/19340117#19340117 for more details.

+%%%%%%% Notes on VAC calculation %%%%%%%%%%%%%%%%%%%%%%%%%%

+The core-calculations are performed in "vac_tools.py", while the driver routine "calc_vac_thru_fft.py" performs the unwrapping of the coordinates and passes the appropriate input needed for "vac_tools.py".
+A sample usage statement is given below:

+Sytntax: [calc_vac_thru_fft.py] [length_of_box] [delta t] [start trim] [end trim] [steps] [path to input file] [path to list of indices]

+where the various entries retain their definition from the MSD section above.

+Sample usage, with the input files included in this folder:

+calc_vac_thru_fft.py 10.
+1. -1 9999999 1 inp_wrp_pos.mat -1

+should produce the following files as output:

+msd_tot_from_fft.dat
+msd_xx_from_fft.dat
+msd_xy_from_fft.dat
+msd_yy_from_fft.dat

+Running the MATLAB code "plot_msd.m" produces a plot of the analytical MSD result of a Peruani-Morelli disk, and compares it with the numerically computed result stored in "msd_tot_from_fft.dat"